HackingLLM/agentic_quant_fever/README.md

 - Safety compliance metrics

 Harmony-formatted conversation are logged to `logs/memory/harmony_memory_YYYYMMDD_HHMMSS.log` containing:
+- System prompt
+- Developer prompt
 - Harmony-formatted conversation
-- System message
-- Developer message...
 - A full context history of the conversation at the end

-### Desired Behavior and Actual Behavior
-[To be filled in by user]

 ## 7. Simple Evaluation Scripts